-Task Description Install Veritas InfoScale Availability and configure the VCS cluster Install Veritas InfoScale Availability on all the systems where you want to configure an application for availability and configure a VCS cluster.
+Table 5-5 Table to bet up all active active exercises of decion Task Description Install Veritas InfoScale Availability and configure the VCS cluster Install Veritas InfoScale Availability on all the systems where you want to configure an application for availability and configure a VCS cluster.
 For details refer to the Veritas InfoScale Installation and Upgrade Guide.
-See "About installing the VCS agents" on page 48.
-See "Configuring the cluster using the Cluster Configuration Wizard" on page 60.
+See "About installing the VCS agents" on page 45.
+See "Configuring the cluster using the Cluster Configuration Wizard" on page 57.
 Configure volumes or virtual disks for SQL Server For each instance of SQL Server (SQL Server system data files and the registry keys replicated among cluster nodes), create volumes or LUNs (virtual disks) on the shared storage.
-See "Managing storage using NetApp filer" on page 39.
-See "Managing storage using Windows Logical Disk Manager on page 42.
+See "Managing storage using NetApp filer" on page 36.
+See "Managing storage using Windows Logical Disk Manager" on page 39.
 Install the first instance of SQL Server Consider the following points while you install the first instance of SQL Server: Do not accept the default instance name.
-Specify an instance name for each SQL Server installation.
-Each SQL Server instance must be assigned a different por The default port is 1433; ports for subsequent instances an generally assigned in descending order (1432, 1431, 1430 etc.).
+Specify an instance name for each SQL Server installation. ■ Each SQL Server instance must be assigned a different port.
+The default port is 1433; ports for subsequent instances are generally assigned in descending order (1432, 1431, 1430, etc.).
 Set a unique internal name for each instance.
 Install SQL Server in the standalone installation mode in a non-clustered environment.
-From the SQL Server Installation Center, on the Installation panel, choose the New SQL Server stand-alone installation or add features to an existing installation option.
-While installing SQL, ensure that you select all the desired features that you wish to configure with VCS.
-For example Full-Text Search, Analysis Services, and so on.
-See "Installing SQL Server on the first system" on page 51.
+From the SQL Server Installation Center, on the Installation panel, choose the New SQL Server stand-alone installation or add features to an existing installation option. ■ While installing SQL, ensure that you select all the desired features that you wish to configure with VCS.
+For example, Full-Text Search, Analysis Services, and so on.
+See "About installing SQL Server on the first system" on page 48.